 Supporting wellness as a means of achieving population health

-CIHF has developed and proposed a university-wide undergraduate minor in Health, Hospitality, and Design.
-The Cornell HHD Minor will be the first university program in the country to combine all three disciplines – health, hospitality and design.
+CIHF has developed a new university-wide undergraduate minor – minor in Healthy Futures.
+The Cornell Healthy Futures Minor will be the first university program in the country to combine the three disciplines – health, hospitality and design.
 The proposed minor will create a course structure that will enable undergraduates to pursue a transdisciplinary education that allows them to fully integrate in a world that is supporting wellness as a means of achieving population health.
 Additional information can be found here: http://dea.human.cornell.edu/minor-hhd

 We are delighted to report that CIHF received an Engaged Cornell Curriculum Development Grant to support the development of the new minor and coordinate internships in 2017-18.